Center People Research Press Library Store Links

-If you are an author who is interested in submitting an article for consideration, please read the guidelines below for information on manuscript preparation and the publication process.
+If you are an author interested in submitting an article for publication consideration, please read the guidelines below for information on manuscript preparation and the peer review process.
+Please also see the Submission and Resubmission Checklist at the bottom of this page.

 Aztlán features a Chicano artist in each issue.
 If you are an artist who would like to submit artwork for reproduction in the Artist's Communiqué and on the cover, please send a request for information to: submissions@chicano.ucla.edu.